mapteb/main-app-with-micro-frontend/README.md

 ## Description

 This is a helloworld main web app that embeds a [micro frontend](https://github.com/mapteb/web-component-micro-frontend) as a custom element.
-This main app (localhost:8080) raises a custom event 'my-custom-event' and the embeded micro frontend app (localhost:8081) receives it and echoes the event.detail.message content.
+This main app raises a custom event and the embeded micro frontend app receives it and echoes the event message content.
+A demo of this main app embedding an external web component can be viewed [here](https://mapteb.github.io/main-app-with-micro-frontend/).

 ## Usage